Amey Victoria Adkins-Jones has a big and busy life to match her big personality and even bigger hair.

 One of the hardest things about the pandemic has been being away from friends—especially those who are welcoming children into the world.
 But I continue to be grateful for friends like Mere, who have witnessed my transition into a new form of motherhood and myself.

 Thank you for introducing us to your “village people,” Amey Victoria!
-Check this link in two weeks to see as more moms share their village with us.
+Check out this link to see as more moms share their village with us every month.